Adobe Analytics Cloud Now Powers Deeper Insights into Customer Engagement

 New features in Adobe Analytics include:

-- Deeper customer insights: Analytics now shows where brands missed marketing opportunities, how engagement levels have evolved over time as well as details into consumer behavior before- and after specific events.
-For example, a company can see what a customer was doing just prior to purchasing an item, and then what did right after.
-New Journey IQ adds powerful capabilities for slicing data by cohorts prior to behavioral user analyses such as pathing, fallout and flow analysis.
+- Deeper customer insights: Analytics now shows where brands missed marketing opportunities, how engagement levels have evolved over time, as well as details into consumer behaviour before and after specific events.
+For example, a company can see what a customer was doing just prior to purchasing an item, and then what they did right after.
+New Journey IQ adds powerful capabilities for slicing data by cohorts prior to behavioural user analyses such as pathing, fallout, and flow analysis.
 For example, a retailer can accurately track which brand engagements drove a consumer to purchase more clothing during a Black Friday sale, compared to others who didn’t convert, which ultimately will help them shape future marketing strategies.

 - Discovering insights to expand segmentation: Leveraging Adobe Sensei, our artificial intelligence (AI) and machine learning technology, Adobe Audience Manager can now recommend traits during the segment-building workflow to expand audiences.
 These recommended traits are built upon a patent-pending technique to compute similarity scores with a high degree of accuracy.
 For example, a retailer looking to sell winter apparel, will target people who have purchased coats and sweaters in the past.
 This retailer can now leverage AI-powered Trait Recommendations to target people who are less obvious, such as those who often purchase swimwear in the summer.
 These real-time suggestions help brands learn more about their customers, expand the reach of campaigns and improve conversion rates.